ONSdigital/Django-Behave-SPIKE/README.md

 poetry install
 ```

-To Run The Local Dev Server: This can be useful where you can spin up the local dev server and tweak the step definitions in `steps.py` to hit the local dev env server when you run the Behave tests `python manage.py behave` to see the tests working/ mock the behaviour without using the Django Test Client.
+To Run The Local Dev Env Server: This can be useful if you want to spin up the local dev env server and tweak the step definitions in `steps.py` to hit the local dev env server when you run the Behave tests using `python manage.py behave` to see the tests working/ mock the behaviour without using the Django Test Client.
+This can be useful to see visually what should be happening when the tests are run.

 ```bash
 python manage.py runserver
 ```

-To Run The Behave Tests: Make sure if to have configured the step definitions in `steps.py` to use the Django Test Client instead of the local dev env server.
+To Run The Behave Tests Correctly: Make sure to have configured the step definitions in `steps.py` to use the Django Test Client instead of the local dev env server.

 ```bash
 python manage.py behave